-The following policies and statements should be reflected in current syllabi.
+The following policies and statements are to be reflected in current syllabi.

 Academic Integrity Code